Get an Estimate

 Safety

 French doors are far safer than sliding glass doors in general.
-Their quality build means that they aren’t easily kicked in or pulled off the hinges.
+Their quality build means they aren’t easily kicked in or pulled off the hinges.
 If you include extra security features, such as non-pin hinges and a mortise locking system, then combine them with solid-core doors, any burglar would be hard-pressed to find a way inside your home.

 Installation